 Wayne is an avid traveler and amateur chef.
 He likes to scuba dive, go hiking, camping, and grow roses.
 He is a Professor Emeritus of Psychology at James Madison University and is interested in the history of the Civil War, the preservation and restoration of its happenings, and its psychological legacy to our country.
 He is a storyteller and he reads palms.

-Paul, an accomplished ballroom dancer and instructor by trade, is now Head Innkeeper and arrived at the Inn Summer 2014 with his wife, Candy.
+Tony, an accomplished ballroom dancer and instructor by trade, is now an Assistant Innkeeper and arrived at the Inn Winter 2015 with his wife, Aurilia.
 They were pretty sure they knew what they were getting into, but the life of innkeeper has kept him busy and learning new things every day!
 If he doesn’t meet you at the front door, you’ll find him in the kitchen or wandering around the property finding ways to spruce things up.

 About the Inn